 The Governor’s School for Emerging Technologies is designed to stimulate interest in science, technology, engineering and mathematics through study of current topics in biotechnology, nanotechnology, information technology, and other emerging technologies.
 The school capitalizes on partnerships with a unique array of high technology research and development organizations located across the State of Tennessee to provide students with the opportunity to learn from leading researchers and experience cutting-edge research facilities through weekly field trips.
 Previous partners for high school summer enrichment programs have included Oak Ridge Associates Universities, Oak Ridge National Laboratory, Vanderbilt Institute for Nanoscale Science and Engineering (VINSE) at Vanderbilt University, Arnold Engineering and Development Center, the University of Tennessee Space Institute and the Tennessee Aquarium.
 On the Tennessee Tech campus, students will engage in traditional classes, discussions, laboratory exercises, team projects and individual research projects.
-Students may earn a total of three credits in introduction to engineering and college life (Engr 1020) and in computer programming with applications in science and engineering (Engr 1120).
+Students may earn one credit in introduction to engineering and technology (Engr 1210).

 STUDENT APPLICATIONS AND GUIDANCE COUNSELOR INSTUCTIONS

 Download and print the current student applications and instructions by clicking to go to the Tennessee Department of Education Governor’s Schools website.
 Be sure to look at other resources here as well.

 - The mathematics and science prerequisites are not required to be completed by the application deadline.
 They are expected to be completed by the start of the Governor’s School program (June 2019).